 - Remove the kabobs from the grill and serve immediately with lemon wedges.
 Enjoy!

 More Easy Kabob Recipes

 - Wedge Salad Kabobs

 - More Easy Weeknight Meals

-These Cajun Sausage and Grilled Shrimp Skewers are an easy and flavorful summer recipe.
+These grilled Cajun Shrimp Sausage kabobs are an easy and flavorful summer recipe.
 They taste amazing with just about any summer BBQ side dishes, or can be served as a simple appetizer.